spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/yves/atomic-frontend/managing-the-components/using-a-component.md

 {% info_block infoBox %}

-You can find the original Twig of the component in the _Create Component Template_ section of [HowTo: Create a Component](/docs/scos/dev/front-end-development/yves/atomic-frontend/managing-the-components/creating-a-component.html).
+You can find the original Twig of the component in the "Create Component Template" section of [Creating a Component](/docs/scos/dev/front-end-development/{{page.version}}/yves/atomic-frontend/managing-the-components/creating-a-component.html).

 {% endinfo_block %}

-Now, let us check how it looks like on the page.
+The following image shows how it looks.

 ![Updated embedded element](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Introduction/Customize+Frontend/updated-embedded-element.png)